-- UCL supports and encourages student-led initiatives through funding, offering and/or advertising opportunities related to sustainability and planetary health.
-A wide range of different event types are present for UCL members to develop their understanding of planetary health and sustainability, and it is clear by the support given from UCL Careers through 'Careers in Sustainability' workshops, that the institution is keen on supporting and preparing students for integrating sustainability in their lives beyond UCL. - Recommendations: A key way to improve is by the provision of a dedicated research programme / funding for planetary health / sustainable healthcare projects.
+- By funding and promoting student-led sustainability initiatives, UCL provides opportunities for engagement in planetary health.
+A wide range of events helps university members build their expertise, while 'Careers in Sustainability' workshops from UCL Careers highlight the institution's commitment to preparing students for a future where sustainability plays a major role. - Recommendations: A key way to improve is by the provision of a dedicated research programme / funding for planetary health / sustainable healthcare projects, or allotted time within the curriculum to carry out such projects.